Sadly, there’s not really a (legal) chance to camp wild in England, so too often the option is a campsite with tarmac and not a lot of privacy.

 Some owners are more detailed than others in their descriptions and there aren’t many photos at the moment, but it’s easy to see whether the facilities you need are available or not.
 There are few possibilities for campervans or caravans, though it might be worth checking with owners in case they can come up with an option.

-They’re more than a place to sleep
+Wild locations are more than a place to sleep

 A good way to test out a campervan before taking the plunge…or simply another way to have a holiday!